heptarch/heptarch.github.io/drafts/demon.md

 hands of us.
 Our creditors have been disbursed.
 And your usually reliable stream of patents has, it seems, dried up."
 His eyes are kind.
 "Inspiration is fickler than luck.
 But perhaps—if only to satisfy my curiosity—you might explain what has occupied you these last six months.
-An interim report, if you will."
+A final report, if you will."

 Ellen pauses.
 "Flashing light along Holborn.
 Some bounces back, some does not."
 The Duke demurs.
 "As you did two years ago."